ZtM-crew/GENERAL/FAQ.md

 	Stage 4:

 		When the planning process finished the Management team and the Project Lead start breaking down the project to smaller tasks and provides them on Trello.
 All of the tasks are available from the beginning and the members decides which one they want to work on.
-Additional tasks can be added based on issues or dependencies during the development.
+Additional tasks can be added, based on issues or dependencies during the development.

 	Stage 5: